 This unwanted behaviour can be changed with a combination of ‘One to One’ sessions and then introducing the dog and handler into a group class environment.

-When the One To One work is complete, the ultimate step is to get client and dog into a class so that they can interact with other dogs, in a controlled and safe environment.
-The course includes various ‘dog to dog’ socialisation exercises along with all the usual basic training needs and takes place outdoors, where the handlers and dogs have the space that they need.
+When the One To One work is complete, the ultimate step is to get the client and dog into a class to interact with other dogs in a controlled and safe environment.
+The course includes various ‘dog to dog’ socialisation exercises and all the usual basic training needs and takes place outdoors, where the handlers and dogs have the space they need.
 By putting these dogs into a class of their own, it means the group can work together and be supportive and sympathetic towards each other – all working towards a common goal.

 Dogs are not mature until around 2 years old, younger for small breeds and sometimes later for big breeds.
 This is because a young dog needs guidance from mature animals until maturity.
 Therefore nature makes dogs very adaptable and flexible in their relationships when pre 2 years, as they may need to move packs, still needing guidance from older dogs to survive.

-Once the dog is mature they become less flexible in their relationships as nature and evolution makes them stay with the pack in order to take on the mantel of teacher to the new young dogs.
-This is often why dogs develop issues with other dogs at maturity, the owner may not have seen any sign of this before and will be shocked at what appears to be the sudden change at their dogs lack of acceptance of other animals, who are simply seen through the dogs eyes, and another and alien pack.
+Once the dog is mature, they become less flexible in their relationships as nature and evolution make them stay with the pack to take on the teacher's mantel to the new young dogs.
+This is often why dogs develop issues with other dogs at maturity; the owner may not have seen any sign of this before and will be shocked at what appears to be the sudden change at their dog's lack of acceptance of other animals, who are seen through the dog's eyes, and another and alien pack.